 Mesquite Flat Sand dunes

-The Mesquite’s Flat Sand dunes are the archetypical sand dunes.
+The Mesquite Flat Sand Dunes are the archetypical sand dunes.
 The waves of sand roll off into the great beyond in a seemingly endless fashion.
-If the Dunes seem familiar well that’s because their perfect form has drawn the filmmakers of Hollywood for years so often a far-flung desert scene is shot here even scenes on other planets including Star Wars have been filmed here and other places in Death Valley.
+If the Dunes seem familiar well that’s because their perfect form has drawn the filmmakers of Hollywood for years.
+Many a far-flung desert scene is shot here.
+Even scenes on other planets including Star Wars or Star Trek have been filmed here and other places in Death Valley and the Mojave Desert.

 Devils Corn Feild